yukaitung/lgdxrobot-docs/content/lgdxrobot2/controller-board/flashing-firmware.md

 weight: 3
 ---

 The firmware can be found in the [lgdxrobot2-mcu](https://gitlab.com/yukaitung/lgdxrobot2-mcu) repository.
+Download the elf file for the latest release.

 ## Prerequisites